libplctag/libplctag/README.md

 =========

 Access to the C API is thread-safe.
 All threads hit a mutex when going through any API call.
+By "thread safe" we mean that you should not be able to crash the library by sharing a tag object between threads.
+That does not mean that you will get useful results!

 Trying to share a tag between threads is possible, but access in only controlled within a single API call.
 If you do something like update tag data in one thread and call the read